Pain Management Unit

 - More complex to understand and treat.

-- Pain killers often only ‘take the edge off’ pain.
+- Pain relief medication often only ‘takes the edge off’ pain.

 - Precise cause not always known.

-- Not well understood by family / friends / society.
+- Not well understood by family, friends and society.

 Short term or acute pain